First, what is a KTP laser?

 In the vast majority of cases Liver Spots pose no threat to health, and no treatment is necessary other than for cosmetic reasons.
 Occasionally, they have been known to obscure the detection of skin cancer.
 Some people wish to have these spots removed as they consider them unsightly; this can be done by various means including electrosurgery, laser treatment and cryotherapy.

-At City Laser Clinic, our therapists have the experience, training and qualifications as well as the equipment to provide safe an effective treatment of skin pigmentations.
-As with all Laser therapy treatments, the frequency and number of treatments will depend on your skin type, the area affected and the size of that area.
-Contact us to arrange a free consultation to discuss a treatment plan that suits your needs.
+At City Laser Clinic, our laser therapists have the experience, training and qualifications as well as the equipment to provide safe an effective treatment of skin pigmentations.
+As with all Laser therapy treatments, the frequency and number of laser treatments will depend on your skin type, the area affected and the size of that area.
+Contact us to arrange a free laser consultation to discuss a laser treatment plan that suits your needs.

 Freckles are clusters of concentrated melanin and are most visible on people with light coloured skin (fair complexion); Freckles are most noticeable on people with fair skin and red or blonde hair.
 While freckles are most noticeable on persons with fair complexion, they can occur on anyone irrespective of their ancestry and genetic background.